 Amidst the abundance of natural beauty and magnificent mountains, Shey Monastery was built in 1655 by Deldan Namgyal, the king of Ladakh, in the memory of his father.
 This Palace was maneuvered as a Summer Retreat for the Ladakhi kings.

 On either side of the Buddha statue, the 16 saints (arhats) who achieved Nirvana, are displayed.
 And the wall behind the Buddha has paintings of Buddha’s two most popular disciples.
-The walls of the entire monastery are painted with colorful depictions.
-The monastery is decorated with multiple murals of Buddha, various rock carvings and chortens all around the Shey Palace.
+Colorful depictions paint the walls of the entire monastery.
+Multiple murals of Buddha, various rock carvings and chortens decorate the monastery all around the Shey Palace.

 Very close to the Shey Palace, around 400 meters, there is another shrine built by Sennge Namgyal, which is home to another astounding statue of Shakyamuni Buddha in a sitting posture.
 At the farther end of the valley, lies the official residence of the Lama of the monastery, which offers a grand view of the majestic Indus Valley, along with the view of other scenic places like Thiksey Monastery, Stakna Monastery, and Leh town.